-I knew the newer g12 has much improved video capabilites over its older sister, the g11, but that was not important to me at the time.
+I knew that the newer g12 has much improved video capabilities over its older sister, the g11, but that was not important to me at the time.

 In what at first may seem like a surprise move, Canon reduced the pixel count from an over 14 megapixel sensor in the g10 to a 10 megapixel sensor with the g11.
 The re-designed sensor gives better performance at high ISO settings.

 I am a big fan of using natural lighting, so this was an important feature.
 Getting decent quality in low light situations without using flash is one of the advantages that a premium compact digital camera has over a point and shoot.

 The newer canon g12 did add 720p HD video recording capability, an advantage over the g11 for video shooters.
 The newest in the "G" series from Canon is the Canon G1X released in 2012.

 Here are Canon Geek's highlights for the Canon g11:

 1. Flip-out screen.
 Great for angles shooting-down close to the ground, or with the camera above your head, or even from around the corner llike a spy camera.

 2. Optical viewfinder.
 I hate video viewfinders.
 Many of the new cameras are doing away with optical viewfinders.
 I find it much easier to frame in and compose when looking through a viewfinder.

 3. The ability to shoot RAW images.
 Not only can you process the image in a variety of ways after you shoot it, but it can also save your butt if you screwed up the initial exposure.

 4. Long battery life.
 You can shoot "forever" without charging. okay, I exaggerated but the supplied Canon battery does last a long, long time with this camera.